Tobias1988/Getting_Cleaning_Data_Peer_Assignment/CodeBook.md

 V1, V2 etc. The Features file was examined and determined to match the length of the combined data file combinex.
 The features file was read into R and joined with the combined data file to provide variable column headings.
-These files are output as text files using capture.output The files were renamed with .txt extensions I then used grep to subset features that included Mean, mean ans std in the variable names.
+These files are output as text files using capture.output The files were renamed with .txt extensions I then used grep to subset features that included Mean, mean and std in the variable names.
 These were then combined in the object "MeansAndStd".
 The table was reveiwed to determine that it contained all the rows and 86 variable columns representing features representing means and standard deviation measurements.